 COMPLETE/INCOMPLETE GRADES: If an assignment is graded based on a Complete/Incomplete grading scheme, then submissions that fulfill all tutorial skills development exercises, documentation and submission guidelines will receive a Complete and full credit for the assignment.
-Submissions that do not successfully fulfill all tutorial skills development exercises, documentation and submission guidelines will receive an Incomplete and no points.
-Incomplete assignments may be resubmitted for regrading until the assignment closes.
+Submissions that do not successfully fulfill all tutorial skills development exercises, documentation and submission guidelines will receive a Complete assignments may be resubmitted for regrading until the assignment closes.